Utilizing the PCRX to Address Capacitance Issues During CIS Testing

 Learn more about the CIS testing issue in this video

 Testing has shown that additional capacitance, typically from the decouplers but also from coating characteristics, slows the response of pipeline potentials.
 Decouplers, however, are essential safety devices and cannot be removed from the pipeline in most conditions.
 For example, the decoupler capacitance provides the needed low impedance to AC power frequencies that cause induced voltage to appear on pipelines near adjacent power lines.
-Industry standards, such as from the National Association of Corrosion Engineers (NACE), limit the allowed voltage on pipelines for personnel and public protection, and Dairyland decouplers accomplish that function.
+Industry standards, such as from the Association for Materials Protection and Performance (AMPP), limit the allowed voltage on pipelines for personnel and public protection, and Dairyland decouplers accomplish that function.

 For perspective, users may consider why this is a problem observed in more recent years and not as much in the past.
 There are several factors that play a part in this.
 First and foremost, pipeline coating quality has improved dramatically, to the point that mere milliamps of CP current can protect many miles of pipeline.
 A pipeline that can be easily shifted in voltage for the purpose of cathodic protection can also be easily shifted due to any other source or effect.
 Stray direct current and induced alternating power frequency current are examples of other sources that can shift pipeline voltage quite effectively.
 Second, decoupler use has increased as users apply these devices for effective AC mitigation, lightning and fault protection, and DC isolation of grounding systems.
 This capacitance is additive to the coating capacitance.
 Finally, as CIS has become a more established technique and users look at resulting waveforms, awareness is increasing about this effect.